Usbac/tundra/docs/general.md

 `getBase()`

-This will return the base directory to be used.
+Returns the base directory to be used.

 ```js
 view.getBase();